The category of implicative algebras and realizability: Morphisms of implicative algebras

 \item Now we consider the notion of \emph{computationally dense} morphism.
-It turns out that these are the morphisms that give rise to geometric morphisms between the associated triposes.
-For a family of examples of computationally dense morphisms the reader can look at Lemma \ref{lema:comdenseinterior}.
+It turns out that these are the morphisms that give rise to geometric morphisms between the associated triposes (see \cite{kn:hofstra2003} and \cite{kn:OostenZou2016}).
+For a family of examples of computationally dense morphisms the reader can look at Theorem \ref{ejemplosdecompsense}.